What you need to know about divorce

 What is divorce?

 A divorce is a legal separation of a couple.
 If you have a civil marriage your divorce will be dissolved using the Divorce Act.
 Marriages in terms of African Customary Law are ended using civil or customary law.
-This means that the marriage will be dissolved using the Divorce Act but certain traditions may apply.
-For instance, a wife may need to pay back a portion of the lobola.
-Traditional Hindu and Muslim marriages, however, are dissolved using rituals of religion.
+This means that the marriage will be dissolved using the Divorce Act but certain conditions may apply.

 Who qualifies for a divorce?

 You need a reason to get divorced.
-A divorce can only take place if:
+In terms of the Divorce Act, a divorce can take place if:

-- There has been an “irretrievable breakdown” of the relationship, which means that you and your partner can no longer live together and there’s no chance of you resolving the matter.
+- There has been an “irretrievable breakdown” of the relationship, which means that you and your partner can no longer live together for a continuous period of at least one year prior to the divorce application and there’s no chance of you resolving the matter.

 - One partner cheated on the other.